dreadflopp/dreads_modlist_patches/README.md

 # The actual mod list
 ## Character Appearance
 #### [Caliente’s Beautiful Bodies Enhancer -CBBE-](https://www.nexusmods.com/skyrimspecialedition/mods/198)
-*NSFW warning*
+*NSFW warning*\
 Install the main file, the update file and the optional file ‘CBBE ESL-flagged .esp’.
 In the main installer, choose:
-Body Shape: Slim
+-Body Shape: Slim
-Underwear options: NeverNude
+-Underwear options: NeverNude
-Outfit options: Vanilla outfits
+-Outfit options: Vanilla outfits
-SKEE (RaceMenu): RaceMenu Morphs
+-SKEE (RaceMenu): RaceMenu Morphs
 #### [BodySlide and Outfit Studio](https://www.nexusmods.com/skyrimspecialedition/mods/201)
 Check the nexus page for the instructions to add this mod as an executable in Mod Organizer (in short, install as a normal mod and right click the executable in MO:s data tab.
 Choose add as executable).
 #### [CBBE Presets Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/11229)
-*NSFW warning*
+*NSFW warning*\
 Install the main file
 #### [KS Hairdos SSE](http://www.nexusmods.com/skyrimspecialedition/mods/6817)
 #### [Maevan2’s Mature Skin Texture for CBBE – UNP](https://www.nexusmods.com/skyrimspecialedition/mods/26017)
+*NSFW warning*\
 Use these CBBE-compatible skin textures instead of *Tempered Skin* if you use the CBBE body.
-If you don’t use these skin you will have to find other CBBE compatible skin textures or not use CBBE.
+If you don’t use this skin texture you will have to find other CBBE compatible skin textures or not use CBBE.
 In the installer, choose what you want, for example: high, CBBE slim, medium, lips, complexions, young, mature.
 #### [Salt and Wind – Rough Hair for KS Hairdos SE](http://www.nexusmods.com/skyrimspecialedition/mods/16582)
 #### [TDN Equipable Horns SE](http://www.nexusmods.com/skyrimspecialedition/mods/9224)